ibm-cloud-docs/netezza/security/security_compliance.md

 ## HIPAA
 {: #hipaa}

-NPSaaS implemented the necessary controls commensurate with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Security and Privacy Rule requirements.
+{{site.data.keyword.netezza_short}} implemented the necessary controls commensurate with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Security and Privacy Rule requirements.
 The controls include appropriate administrative, physical, and technical safeguards that are required of business associates in 45 CFR Part 160 and Subparts A and C of Part 164.